Real-Serious-Games/Unity-Weld/README.md

 Check out the [Unity-Weld-Examples](https://github.com/Real-Serious-Games/Unity-Weld-Examples) repository for some examples of how to use Unity-Weld.

+[API docmentation](https://github.com/Real-Serious-Games/Unity-Weld/wiki) is on our wiki.

 If you're interested in getting involved feel free to check out the [roadmap on Trello](https://trello.com/b/KVFUvGR0), or submit a pull request.
+Make sure to read our [contributing guide](CONTRIBUTING) first.